motaz-hejaze/Inventory-Management-System/README.md

-# Inventory-Managment-System

-A Managment System with concept applicable for Inventories , stores any thing regarding keeping and storing items
+A Management System with concept applicable for Inventories , stores any thing regarding keeping and storing items

-The system characterstics are:
+The system characteristics are:

  - Two Generators function to generate dummy data ( 1000 user and 10000 items )
  - Using python asyncio with generator function to keep the generation in background and not block request/response cycle
  - Multiuser system ( Three user types )
  - Using Datatables for more efficient data representation
-- Beautifull admin interface built on top of bootstrap
+ - Beautiful admin interface built on top of bootstrap
  - Modern notification cards that enhance the UX
  - Profile page for each user
  - Authorization System to permit only allowed user type to view the content of the page

 Requirements:

 1 - python >= 3.4